-Radio Ensemble invites UK and Indonesian sound artists and composers to perform together as an ensemble across parallel time and space, broadcast in both Indonesia and the UK.
+Radio Ensemble invited UK and Indonesian sound artists and composers to perform together as an ensemble across parallel time and space, broadcast in both Indonesia and the UK.

-Radio Ensemble has been curated by Indonesia-based curator Ignatia Nilu as part of an exchange hosted by Abandon Normal Devices and in response to restrictions for musical collaboration over the last 12 months.
+Radio Ensemble was curated by Indonesia-based curator Ignatia Nilu as part of an exchange hosted by Abandon Normal Devices and in response to restrictions for musical collaboration over the last 12 months.
 These limitations have necessitated alternative modes and expanded possibilities for spaces of collaboration through art and technologies.
-Radio Ensemble combines analogue and digital technologies to connect multiple players; musicians, sound artists, composers and programmers from the UK and Indonesia in a speculative performance.
-Each of the ensemble players are guided in the performance by an auditive score composed by Indonesian composer Gatot Danar
+Radio Ensemble combined analogue and digital technologies to connect multiple players; musicians, sound artists, composers and programmers from the UK and Indonesia in a speculative performance.
+Each of the ensemble players were guided in the performance by an auditive score composed by Indonesian composer Gatot Danar.

 Daniel Caesar is a drummer, percussionist, composer, live performance, improviser, musician and sound artist.
 Daniel is a self-taught drummer who then studied Music and Performing Arts under Drs.
 Agus Salimat at the Indonesian Institute of the Arts, Yogyakarta.
 He has gone on to perform with Ngesti Swara Ensamble.
 Daniel has collaborated with: Prof .
 Jeffry M. More, Peter Y.P.M.A, Kim Sanders, Bleir, Sebastian Captain, Simon, Agrillo, Ben Pasaribu, Wong Aksan, Gilang Ramadhan, Inang Noorsaid, Akira Jimbo, Wayan Sadre, Budi Ngurah, Vincent, Sawung Jabo.